Marcopolo1975/Alpine-Hiking-Club/README.md

   - The footer section includes links to the relevant social media sites for Love Running.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media
-  - Conact information , like Email and Phone number are displayed also in footer .
+  - Contact information , like Email and Phone number are displayed also in footer .

 ![Footer](assets/Docs/footer.webp)